datttrian/codecademy/6-forms-in-django/README.md

 -   Creating forms to update and delete `Patient` instances
 -   Link up these new forms inside their respective `ListView`s.

-### Solution

-# Learn

-Build Python Web Apps with Django

-Tourist Attractions with Forms
+# Tourist Attractions with Forms

 A local travel agency can’t keep up with all the new attractions being added all over the country!
 They want an easier way to add not only new